 Physical goods are also more popular; because the product is tangible – you can touch it, see it, hear it and smell it.
 It will stimulate all your senses; in a way that digital products can't.

-2. You’ve probably heard the stories yourself; about products that are "over sold online" to a group that is marketed to; such as with how to make money programs.
+2. There Is Zero Saturation.
+You’ve probably heard the stories yourself; about products that are "over sold online" to a group that is marketed to; such as with how to make money programs.

 When You're Selling Amazon Products, you don't have to ever worry about too much competition; because it doesn't exist!
 Tens of thousands of a single product can be sold every year, and You Don't Have To Be Concerned With Any Marketer Cornering The Market.

-3. Most Of The Amazon Products Sell Themselves.
+3. You Don't Have To Do A Lot Of Selling Yourself.
+Most Of The Amazon Products Sell Themselves.
 You Don't Have To Work Hard At Selling; Like You Do With Digital Products.

-You don’t need a Sales Page and you don’t need to become best buds with all The Top Marketers.
+For Example: You don’t need a Sales Page and you don’t need to become best buds with all The Top Marketers.

 There you have it - Three Excellent Reasons Why The Amazon Affiliate Program Is Better Than Many Others On The Market.